SN-Hermes/hermes-subnet/docs/validator.md

 # Validator

 Operating a validator node requires dedicated hardware and software resources.
-Validators play a critical role in the **SN SubQuery** network by:
+Validators play a critical role in the **SN SubQuery Hermes** network by:

 - Generating synthetic challenges
 - Evaluating and scoring miner performance